Slate industry in Wales: End of large-scale production (1939–2005)

 The outbreak of World War II in 1939 led to a severe drop in trade.
 Part of the Manod quarry at Blaenau Ffestiniog was used to store art treasures from the National Gallery and the Tate Gallery.
 The number of men employed in the slate industry in North Wales dropped from 7,589 in 1939 to 3,520 by the end of the war.
 In 1945, total production was only 70,000 tons a year, and fewer than 20 quarries were still open compared with 40 before the war.
 The Nantlle Valley had been particularly hard hit, with only 350 workers employed in the entire district, compared with 1,000 in 1937.
 Demand for slate was dropping as tiles were increasingly used for roofing, and imports from countries such as Portugal, France and Italy were increasing.
 There was some increased demand for slates to repair bombed buildings after the end of the war, but the use of slate for new buildings was banned, apart from the smallest sizes.
 This ban was lifted in 1949.

 Total production of slate in Wales declined from 54,000 tons in 1958 to 22,000 tons in 1970.
 The Diffwys quarry at Blaenau Ffestiniog closed in 1955 after almost two centuries of operation.
 North Wales was dependent upon slate quarrying and quarry closures led to a growth in unemployment in 1959.
 The nearby Votty and Bowydd quarries also closed in 1963 and in 1969, 300 quarrymen lost their jobs when the Dinorwic quarry closed.
 The following year the Dorothea quarry in the Nantlle Valley and the Braichgoch quarry near Corris announced their closure.
 Oakeley at Blaenau Ffestiniog closed in 1971, but was later reopened by another company.
 By 1972, fewer than 1,000 men were employed in the North Wales slate industry.

 For many years, the quarry owners had denied that slate dust was the cause of the high levels of silicosis suffered by quarrymen.
 From 1909, they had been responsible for all accidents and illnesses caused by the work, but had managed to persuade successive governments that slate dust was harmless.
-In 1979, after a long struggle, the government recognized silicosis as an industrial disease meriting compensation.
+In 1979, after a long struggle, the government recognised silicosis as an industrial disease meriting compensation.
 There was an increase in demand for slate in the 1980s, and although this came too late for many quarries there was still some production in the Blaenau Ffestiniog area at the Oakeley, Llechwedd and Cwt-y-Bugail quarries, though the bulk of roofing slate production was at the Penrhyn Quarry.
-Further mechanization was introduced, with a computerized laser beam being used to aid the sawing of the slate blocks.
+Further mechanisation was introduced, with a computerised laser beam being used to aid the sawing of the slate blocks.